Putin ‘must be taken seriously’ over nuclear threats, EU says

 The world is at a “dangerous moment”, with the Russian president having been “pushed into a corner” as a result of his failing war in Ukraine, Josep Borrell said.

-Following a huge counter-attack in Ukraine’s northeast which saw the fleeing Russian army relent thousands of kilometres of hard-won gains, Mr Putin took the drastic step of announcing a partial mobilisation of civilians in his first address to the nation since launching his invasion seven months ago.
+Following a huge counterattack in Ukraine’s northeast, which saw the fleeing Russian army leaving thousands of kilometres of hard-won gains, Mr Putin took the drastic step of announcing a partial mobilisation of civilians in his first address to the nation since launching his invasion seven months ago.

-Sparking fears of a descent into apocalyptic nuclear war, the Russian leader baselessly accused the West of “nuclear blackmail” and said Moscow was ready to use “all the means at our disposal”, adding: “I’m not bluffing.”
+Sparking fears of a descent into apocalyptic nuclear war, the Russian leader accused the West of “nuclear blackmail” and said Moscow was ready to use “all the means at our disposal”, adding: “I’m not bluffing.”

 Speaking to the BBC as a week of intense discussion of the war at the United Nations general assembly in New York came to a close, the EU’s foreign policy chief warned on Saturday: “When people say it is not a bluff, you have to take them seriously.”

-Mr Borrell added: “Certainly it’s a dangerous moment because the Russian army has been pushed into a corner, and Putin’s reaction – threatening using nuclear arms – it’s very bad.”
+Mr Borrell added: “Certainly it’s a dangerous moment because the Russian army has been pushed into a corner, and Putin’s reaction – threatening using nuclear arms – is very bad.”

-The bloc’s high representative for foreign affairs and security policy said that a “diplomatic solution” to the war must be reached with Mr Putin, which “preserves the sovereignty and territorial integrity of Ukraine”.
+The bloc’s high representative for foreign affairs and security policy said that a “diplomatic solution” to the war must be reached with Mr Putin, one that “preserves the sovereignty and territorial integrity of Ukraine”.

 Calling on Mr Putin to play his part in reaching a negotiated solution, Mr Borrell said that “in order to dance the tango, you need two”, as he lamented that the Kremlin had been unrelenting in its response to diplomatic efforts.